rizac/stream2segment/README.md

 ```

 ### Install and activate Python virtualenv

-(If using Anaconda, skip this section and go to the next one)

 We strongly recomend to use Python virtual environment,
 because by isolating all Python packages we are about to install,